smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

 .. seealso::

-    The :ref:`target elision syntax <idl-target-elision>` for an easy way to define structures that reference resource properties without having to repeat the target definition.
+    Member :ref:`target elision syntax <idl-target-elision>` is used to define structure members for a resource property, identifier, or mixin member that do not repeat the target definition.

 The shape targeted by the member marked with this trait will have its members used for resource property bindings.
 These members may not use